marknagelberg/udacity-d3-project/README.md

-# udacity-d3-project
-This is my final project for the Udacity course, "Data Visualization and D3.js".
-It provides an interactive visualization examining the relationship between loan risk and return for Prosper loans (https://www.prosper.com/) from 2009-2013.

 Summary

 The visualization analyzes data on loans, taken from the peer-to-peer lending marketplace called Prosper.
 It focuses on two main pieces of data on loans originated from 2009 to 2013: prosper rating, which provides a measure of loan risk; and estimated return to lenders, which is essentially the interest rate received by lenders after costs and losses.